OSGeo/gdal/doc/source/drivers/vector/topojson.rst

 -  Text passed directly and encoded in Topo JSON

 Starting with GDAL 2.3, the URL/filename/text might be prefixed with
 TopoJSON: to avoid any ambiguity with other drivers.
+Alternatively, starting with GDAL 3.10, specifying the ``-if TopoJSON`` option to command line utilities accepting it, or ``TopoJSON`` as the only value of the ``papszAllowedDrivers`` of :cpp:func:`GDALOpenEx`, also forces the driver to recognize the passed URL/filename/text.

 See Also
 --------